 Winter in and around San Francisco is a time for getting cozy and leaning into the holiday spirit.
-Here are some of our favorite cold-weather activities to enjoy during the winter season in the Bay Area, but be sure to see our 2022 holiday roundup for even more festive options around Christmas time.
-Stay warm and make the most of San Francisco all the way into February.
+Here are some of our favorite cold-weather activities to enjoy during the winter season in the Bay Area, but be sure to see our 2023 holiday roundup for even more festive options around Christmas time.
+Stay warm and make the most of San Francisco until the spring comes.

-A homey, roaring fire is a hot commodity during winter (and basically any other season) in SF’s characteristic foggy weather.
+In SF’s characteristic foggy weather, a homey, roaring fire is a hot commodity during winter (and basically any other season).
 We’ve rounded up some of our favorite fireplaces in San Francisco, ranging from outdoor patios to neighborhood bars to fine dining restaurants.

 - 25 Lusk: Sip on a cocktail around suspended stainless steel fireplaces in 25 Lusk’s lounge area.